 To deal with this anxiety you need to apply ‘appropriate detaching’ and learn to let go of your work without abandoning it.
 There’s no trick to this.
 The only way is to accept you must let go.
 Celebrate the completion of the work – throw a party.
 Wear a stupid hat, eat cake, dance and make a fool of yourself.

 Surrender means you still care about the work.
 You’re still going to do what it takes to get it out into the world.
 Once you’ve detached you’ll be able to see it more clearly too.
 Detachment allows you to evaluate and rewrite your work more effectively, and then see it the way others will, which is helpful when you come to sell it.

 You’ll need to make a fresh commitment to this finished work – knowing you’ll probably have to rewrite it again once you find a publisher, or producer, who’s interested.
 Of course, in the case of screenplays, they’re never really finished.
 A script is a blueprint for something else – the finished film.
 How do you deal with the open-ended nature of scriptwriting?
 How many drafts is enough?

 Enough to sell the script, or the book.

 And I guess that’s how you do it – just keep going till you can go no further.

-All this takes us into the final stage of actually SHOWING your work, which we’ll look at next.
+All this takes us into the final stage of actually SHOWING your work, which we’ll look at in part 6.

 Images: The End